PracHub

 Part C - Deep Dive on One Trend

-For one of your chosen trends, outline:
+For one chosen trend, outline:

 • The top three challenges to successful execution.